nginxinc/nginx-ingress-workshops/Azure/labs/lab2/readme.md

-# Lab 2: Deploy the NGINX Cafe Demo application, using manifests
+# Lab 2: Deploy the NGINX Cafe Demo application using manifests

 <br/>